Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Methodology Algorithm

 \subsubsection{Sampling the Input Shape Contour}

-Since the MIP~\eqref{mip:DCA-Sl0min} is oblivious to $\cF$ beyond enforcing the placement of Zometool nodes in the vicinity of sample points, a careful selection of the sample points (which define the partition of the $\cG$-cycle into segments) is crucial for ensuring that the $\cG$-cycle to be computed actually does closely resemble $\cF$.
+Since the MIP~\eqref{mip:DCA-Sl0min} is oblivious to $\cF$ beyond enforcing the placement of Zometool nodes in the vicinity of sample points, a careful selection of the sample points (which define the partition of the $\cG$-cycle into segments) seems crucial for ensuring that the $\cG$-cycle to be computed actually does closely resemble $\cF$.
 The selection should ideally achieve a balance between several competing goals: To keep the MIP small (and therefore easier to solve), the number of segments should not be too large.
-However, long segments contain many struts (leading to larger effort to enumerate permutations in the final step of the overall algorithm) and the MIP objective of minimizing the number of struts will lead to strut sequences that lose resemblance to $\cF$ (cutting off ``nooks and crannies'' of the contour).
+However, long segments contain many struts (leading to larger effort to enumerate permutations in the final step of the overall algorithm, or decreased likelihood of a greedy scheme to work well) and the MIP objective of minimizing the number of struts will lead to strut sequences that lose resemblance to $\cF$ (cutting off ``nooks and crannies'' of the contour).
 We found that this last aspect appears to be the most problematic, if one is willing to spend some time on the MIP optimization.
 Similarly, the box-radius~$\delta$ for the MIP should not be set too small, lest the MIP becomes infeasible, but not too large either, since we want to ensure the $\cG$-cycle remains close to $\cF$ at least around the sample points.